akremin/OSMOSreduce/README.md

-OSMOSreduce
+M2FSreduce
 =========

-Reduction software for MDM OSMOS spectra
+Reduction software for Magellan M2FS spectra

-This software package reads images taken with the OSMOS instrument on the 2.4m MDM telescope on Kitt Peak.
+Forked from Dan Gifford's OSMOSreduce package used to reduce 2.4m MDM telescope slit-mask spectra.

+Adaptions done by Anthony Kremin for M2FS on the 6.5 Magellan-Clay telescope.
 Documentation for using the pipeline is available as an IPython notebook in the docs/ subdirectory.